jhammer619/gedisimulator/README.md

 This is a set of programs to simulate large-footprint full-waveform lidar from airborne lidar and to process it and perform various other tasks.
 The parts are:

-gediRat: simulates GEDI waveforms from ALS .las files and outputs ASCII or HDF5 waveforms.
+**gediRat**: simulates GEDI waveforms from ALS .las files and outputs ASCII or HDF5 waveforms.

 gediMetric: processes full-waveform data (LVIS or simulated GEDI) and outputs metrics.